evmag/contacts-book/README.md

 - Git
 - Gradle
 - Spring Boot
-- Spring Web {To be used in future version}
+- Spring Web
-- Thymeleaf {To be used in future version}
+- Thymeleaf
 - JavaFX {To be used in future version}

 ## Project structure